MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/6-exercise-implement-infrastructure-resiliency.md

 ### Install Kubernetes

-In your codespace you'll now install Kubernetes and k3d. k3d is a tool that runs a single-node Kubernetes cluster inside a VM on your local machine.
+In your codespace, you'll now install Kubernetes and k3d. k3d is a tool that runs a single-node Kubernetes cluster inside a VM on your local machine.
 It's useful for testing Kubernetes deployments locally and runs well inside a codespace.

 Run these commands to install Kubernetes and MiniKube: